pm-lab-polito/pml-cpm-2021/Capstone/2-2-Tender-IB.md

 All responsive proposals will be evaluated based on the criteria and weights outlined in subsection 2.3.
 Istanbul Metropolitan Municipality-Dept. of Transportation shall analyze and prioritize the proposals based on the submitted information.

-Istanbul Metropolitan Municipality-Dept. of Transportation and the Evaluation Committee will determine the potential best-valued Vendor who, in the sole judgment of Istanbul Metropolitan Municipality-Dept. of Transportation and the Evaluation Committee, best meets the RFP requirements.
+Istanbul Metropolitan Municipality-Dept. of Transportation and the Evaluation Committee will determine the potential best-valued Vendor who, in the sole judgment of Istanbul Metropolitan Municipality-Dept. of Transportation and the Evaluation Committee, best meets the Tender requirements.
 Istanbul Metropolitan Municipality-Dept. of Transportation reserves the right to clarify or seek additional information on any proposal.
 Istanbul Metropolitan Municipality-Dept. of Transportation also reserves the right to re-scope the service, and/or cancel and reject all proposals.

 ## 3.2 Contract Agreement